Overview

 Step inside the private retreat of the King of Rock 'n' Roll, where Elvis and his family lived and made memories.
 Tour Graceland Mansion, explore his legacy at the Memphis Entertainment Complex, and step aboard his custom jets to see how he traveled in style.

-Stax Museum of American Soul Music visit
+Stax Museum of American Soul visit

 Lunch